thenexthub/Codira/docs/DriverParseableOutput.md

    - link
    - generate-dsym

-A "compile" message represents a regular Swift frontend command.
+A "compile" message represents a regular Codira frontend command.
-A "merge-module" message represents an invocation of the Swift frontend which is used to merge partial swiftmodule files into a complete swiftmodule.
+A "merge-module" message represents an invocation of the Codira frontend which is used to merge partial languagemodule files into a complete languagemodule.
 A "link" message indicates that the driver is invoking the linker to produce an executable or a library.
 A "generate-dsym" message indicates that the driver is invoking dsymutil to generate a dSYM.